dive-into-machine-learning/dive-into-machine-learning/README.md

 You also need **understanding.** You should review what Kaggle competition winners say about their solutions, [for example, the "No Free Hunch" blog](http://blog.kaggle.com/).
 These might be over your head at first but once you're starting to understand and appreciate these, you know you're getting somewhere.

-Competitions and challenges are just one way to practice.
-Remember, [Machine Learning isn't _just_ about Kaggle competitions](https://jvns.ca/blog/2014/06/19/machine-learning-isnt-kaggle-competitions).
+Competitions and challenges are just one way to practice!
+[Machine Learning isn't just about Kaggle competitions](https://jvns.ca/blog/2014/06/19/machine-learning-isnt-kaggle-competitions).

 </details>